Remote air quality and CO2 monitoring

 We are also resellers to industry leading sensor and equipment manufacturers and can recommend the most appropriate hardware and sensors to fit any size monitoring project.

-We had been considering monitoring for a while but did not have the resource or the knowledge to fully understand how to go about doing things.
-When we Googled the various areas of interest we got more confused.
+We had been considering monitoring for a while but did not have the resource or the knowledge to fully understand how to go about doing things from scratch.

-Many of our customers have tried monitoring themselves.
+Many of our customers have tried monitoring for themselves.

 This ranges from institutions that rely on equipment onboard data loggers and communications cards; to organisations that have started monitoring projects but need help to extend monitoring to new areas and/or implement a central monitoring solution.